 *Art expert: Bruce McWhinney, Ceramic Artist and painter, teacher of ceramics, art and design.
 Bruce has led several groups to Japan.

 PLEASE NOTE: Some Items on the detailed itinerary may change depending on availability.
 We will however, replace changed items with an equal match or with something that we believe will be a better alternative and keep you informed as best we can.

 - Bookings require a 20% deposit to secure the booking.

-- Payments can be made with credit card, transfer or PayPal.
+- Payments can be made with credit card in AUD, or bank transfer in AUD, EURO, GBP, NZD, USD or PayPal.

-- Payments made through PayPal are charged an additional 3%.
+- Note that any payments made through PayPal are charged an additional 3%.

 NOTE: Travel insurance is essential, also please note that we require a minimum number of 9 participants for this event to go ahead.
 We advise you not to book your air travel until we inform you of the certainty of this trip.
 In the unlikely event of this trip not going ahead, you will receive a full refund.